Proposing a ChangeEdit this page

 - Do atomic and logically separate commits (use the power of

 git rebaseto have a clean and logical history);

 - Never fix coding standards in some existing code as it makes the code review more difficult;

-optionally followed by a blank line and a more detailed description.
-The
+Write good commit messages: Start by a short subject line (the first line), followed by a blank line and a more detailed description.

-summary should start with the Component you are working on in square
+The subject line should start with the Component, Bridge or Bundle you are working on in square brackets (

 When your PR is not about a bug fix (when you add a new feature or change an existing one for instance), it must also include the following:

 - An explanation of the changes in the relevant

 - An explanation on how to upgrade an existing application in the relevant